 "What is the Law's secret?
 That the Law is nothing but its secret, that the Father never really was alive with enjoyment, except in the fantasy of the son.
 This becomes evident when the Mystery Man, just before shooting Mr. Eddy, presents him with a video screen that displays him in obscene enjoyment.
 What we see on the screen, however, is not Mr. Eddy enjoying himself but him watching other people enjoy.
 The Father, the master of jouissance, turns out to be capable only of watching others enjoy, not of enjoying himself.
 In this sense, the fact that Mr. Eddy is a pornographer makes perfect sense.
 While we may imagine (i.e., fantasize) that the pornographer is constantly awash in enjoyment, he is actually constantly awash in enjoying the enjoyment of others, of merely observing enjoyment.
 The Mystery Man lets Fred know that the Father has never held the secret of enjoying women, as Fred had previously supposed, and that Mr. Eddy is an impotent pretender.
 As Lacan says in Seminar VII, "If for us God is dead, it is because he always has been dead, and that's what Freud says.
 He has never been the father except in the mythology of the son."32 In other words, Mr. Eddy's enjoyment, his vitality, existed only within Fred's fantasy, insofar as Fred supposed its existence.
 Fred can now know this secret of the Law because he has already sacrificed his object, and, having made this sacrifice, he represents no threat to this Law.
 Thus, it is only after having sacrificed our enjoyment to the Law that we learn this is a sacrifice made in vain." - (p.
 174-5)

 "Dead Poet's Society is invested in Keating (as a representative anal father of enjoyment) to such an extent that it does not even depict his authority as authority...
 Precisely because he doesn't appear as an alternate authority, Keating's authority is all the more powerful--over both his students and us as viewers of the film... unlike traditional symbolic authority the anal father appears as one of us; he's on our side, not on the side of authority.
-Hence Mr. Perry and the headmaster can only look on in envy at the authority Keating wields.
-When they stand on their desks in the film's final scene, the students express their willingness to bow down to the new authority and eschew the old, thereby clearly demonstrating the power of the new..."
-(McGowan, Lacan and the Emerging Society of Enjoyment, pps.
+Hence Mr. Perry and the headmaster can only look on in envy at the authority Keating wields. " (McGowan, Lacan and the Emerging Society of Enjoyment, pps.
 49-50)

-The casting of respect-devoid comic Dangerfield as a slimeball father--full of abusive oaths, threats and incestuous intent unchallenged by his doormat wife--was a touch of casting genius that shows Oliver Stone is hip to the obscene comic dimensions of the archetypal primal father (the laugh track congratulates him for his incestuous tyranny).
-This is a man who undoubtedly sees himself as hilarious and it's that comic coarseness that makes him so terrifying and dream-like.
-A pure archetype of evil self-absorption, he exists only to be killed.
-I used him for the list instead of that even more repellant gangster in The Cook, the Thief, the Wife, and Her Lover but they are the same, the father as a vortex of hideous enjoyment who all but demands his future son-in-law kill him.
+The casting of respect-void comic Dangerfield as a slimeball father--full of abusive oaths, threats and incestuous intent unchallenged by his doormat wife--was a touch of casting genius that shows Oliver Stone is hip to the obscene comic dimensions of the archetypal primal father (the laugh track congratulates him for his incestuous tyranny).
+This is a man who undoubtedly sees himself as hilarious and it's that comic coarseness that makes him so terrifying and dream-like --a pure archetype of evil self-absorption, he exists only to be killed.
+I used him for the list instead of that even more repellent gangster in The Cook, the Thief, the Wife, and Her Lover but they are the same, the father as a vortex of hideous enjoyment who all but demands his future son-in-law kill him.

 He's not as odious as most on this list, but the buddy to his kids style dad is just as unbearable, stealing as it were his children's enjoyment via his first trying to be 'a pal.'
 In Roy's case in CEOTK, he's the type of dad who cheats at board games, insists his kids see a cloying bore like PINOCCHIO (1) when they want to see something else (Roy saw it as a child, and wants to force his own childhood on his children), and ends up trashing the living room because he saw a UFO once, acting like an obsessive tantrum-throwing first grader, playing with his food and making giant mountains in his living room, smashing windows, uprooting the garden, instead of going to his job like a real man and keeping his mouth shut about the weirdness he saw.